-The results presented in this paper are embedded in a major project on adaptive WF management [16, 17].
-We do not only focus on efficiently checking compliance of running

-WF instance with a changed WF schema but work on further important issues related to evolutionary processes as well.
+The results presented in this paper are embedded in a major project on adaptive WF management [17, 18].
+We do not only focus on efficiently checking compliance of running WF instance with a changed WF schema but work on further important issues related to evolutionary processes as well.
 The first important question is how to adapt WF instance markings after their migration to the changed WF schema.
-In [18] we present an efficient algorithm for these marking adaptations with linear complexity.
+In [19] we present an efficient algorithm for these marking adaptations with linear complexity.

 Especially important for team-oriented processes is the interplay of WF schema modification (and their propagation to a potentially large collection of in-progress WF instances) and ad-hoc changes of single WF instances.
 Think of, for example, team processes where the related WF schema has to be adapted to a new law, but single WF instances have already been changed by team members (e.g., due to exceptional situations).
-The challenging question, arising in this context, is whether the WF schema changes can be correctly propagated to the individually modified WF instances as well and how to efficiently check this [11].
+The challenging question, arising in this context, is whether the WF schema changes can be correctly propagated to the individually modified WF instances as well and how to efficiently check this [12].
 Intuitively, checking compliance no longer depends just on state conditions for individually modified instances.
-Moreover, structural and semantical conflicts between the WF schema and the WF instance change have to be taken into account as well [18-20].
+Moreover, structural and semantical conflicts between the WF schema and the WF instance change have to be taken into account as well [20, 19].

 We have implemented the presented results in a powerful proof-of-concept prototype.
-To avoid misunderstandings this prototype is different from the ADEPT WfMS [17].
-Due to lack of space we omit a discussion of implementation details (e.g., handling of concurrent changes, caching of WF templates and instances, clustering of WF instances to improve performance of instance migrations etc.).
-Some illustrative screens of the prototype are shown in figures 5 and 6.
-In figure 5, we start with the WF schema medical treatment in its first version V1.
-Figure 5 also shows two related WF instances Instance 1 and Instance 2 (out of altogether 2000 WF instances running according to the schema medical treatment, V1) and the execution history of Instance 2.
+Some illustrative screens of the WfMS are shown in Fig. 5 and 6.
+In Fig. 5, we start with the WF schema medical treatment in its first version V1.
+Fig. 5 also shows two related WF instances Instance 1 and Instance 2 (out of altogether 2000 WF instances running according to the schema medical treatment, V1) and the execution history of Instance 2.